Prosper1kwo/HangmanGame/README.md

 1. Type python hangman.py in the shell.
 2. Ensure Colorama and Art are installed or the code will not run.
-3. type s for single player and m for multiplayer when prompted.
+3. type 's' for single player and 'm' for multiplayer when prompted.
+4. For optimal view, ensure your console takes up more than 70% of the screen

 ### Rules:
 ###